man at home in lounge room

 Measles is rare in Australia due to immunisation programs, but cases can still occur.
 In WA, recent cases were from people returning with the virus from overseas travel.

-Cause
+Cause of measles

 Measles is usually spread through air-borne droplets, when a person breathes in the measles virus that has been coughed or sneezed into the air by an infectious person.
 It can also be spread through direct contact with the mucous membranes of an infected person, and by touching articles freshly soiled with the mucous and saliva of an infected person.

-Symptoms
+Symptoms of measles

 The first symptoms of measles are fever, tiredness, runny nose, cough, white spots in the mouth and sore red eyes.
 These symptoms usually last for a few days before a red blotchy rash appears.